 It indicates a set of market characteristics that determine the nature of market in which a firm operates.
+Different market structures affect the behavior of sellers and buyers in different manners.

 The term market hence implies:

 - i.
 Existence of a commodity to be traded. - ii.
 Existence of sellers and buyers. - iii.
 Establishment of contact between the sellers and buyers. - iv.
 Willingness and ability to buy and sell a commodity and - v.
 Existence of a price at which the given commodity is to be bought and sold.